Continuous-variable quantum communication: Continuous-variable quantum key distribution

-A typical quantum channel, which describes well the optical fiber links, is the \textit{thermal-loss} Gaussian channel defined by the channel transmittance (also referred to as channel loss or attenuation) $T$ and excess noise of variance $\nu$, characterized with respect to the channel input.
-The quadrature observable measured at the receiver is then $\hat{x}_B=\sqrt{T}(\hat{x}_S+\hat{x}_M+\hat{x}_N)+\sqrt{1-T}\hat{x}_0$, where $\hat{x}_S$ is the quadrature of the signal state prior to modulation with variance $V_S$ (so that $V_S=1$ for coherent-state protocol), $\hat{x}_M$ is the value of modulation (displacement) applied by the sender, taken from a zero-centered Gaussian distribution with variance $V_M$, $\hat{x}_N$ is the contribution from the channel excess noise with variance $\nu$, and $\hat{x}_0$ is the contribution from the vacuum noise with variance 1, same for the $\hat{p}$ quadrature.
+A typical quantum channel that describes the optical fiber links well is the \textit{thermal-loss} Gaussian channel defined by the channel transmittance (also referred to as channel loss or attenuation) $T$ and the excess noise of variance $\nu$, characterized with respect to the channel input.
+The quadrature observable measured at the receiver is then $\hat{x}_B=\sqrt{T}(\hat{x}_S+\hat{x}_M+\hat{x}_N)+\sqrt{1-T}\hat{x}_0$, where $\hat{x}_S$ is the quadrature of the signal state prior to modulation with variance $V_S$ (such that $V_S=1$ for the coherent-state protocol), $\hat{x}_M$ is the value of modulation (displacement) applied by the sender, taken from a zero-centered Gaussian distribution with variance $V_M$, $\hat{x}_N$ is the contribution from the channel excess noise with variance $\nu$, and $\hat{x}_0$ is the contribution from the vacuum noise with variance 1, same for the $\hat{p}$ quadrature.
 The modulated signal of variance $V=V_S+V_M$ in either of the quadratures is then changed to $T(V+\nu)+1-T$ on the channel output.
 Note that often the channel noise introduced by the channel with respect to the input is joined into a single parameter $\chi=\nu+(1-T)/T$, which simplifies the expression for the variance of the signal on the channel output to $T(V+\chi)$.
-The channel excess noise can be caused by numerous factors, such as, e.g., residual modulation noise, coupling to other optical modes (particularly, in the co-existence with other optical signals), or imperfect noise estimation in the finite-size regime.
-The parametrization of the channel noise by $\nu$ (or $\chi$), which is then down-scaled by the channel transmittance $T$, as often used in the theoretical predictions of CV-QKD performance, can therefore be less relevant for the practical scenarios, where total noise from different sources if observed on the channel output.
-An equivalent parametrization of the excess noise on the channel output (hence, the noise beyond the vacuum noise due to losses) as $\nu_\text{out}=T\nu$, such that the variance measured by Bob is $TV+1-T+\nu_\text{out}$, can then be more adequate for predicting the performance of the protocols (and is used in the plot in Fig. \ref{fig:KRplot}).
+The channel excess noise can be caused by numerous factors, such as, for example, residual modulation noise, coupling to other optical modes (particularly, in the coexistence with other optical signals), and imperfect noise estimation in the finite-size regime.
+The parametrization of the channel noise by $\nu$ (or $\chi$), which is then downscaled by the channel transmittance $T$ (often used in the theoretical predictions of CV-QKD performance), can therefore be less relevant for the practical scenarios, where the total noise from different sources is observed on the channel output.
+An equivalent parametrization of the excess noise on the channel output (and hence the noise beyond the vacuum noise due to losses) as $\nu_\text{out}=T\nu$, such that the variance measured by Bob is $TV+1-T+\nu_\text{out}$, can then be more adequate for predicting the performance of the protocols (and is used in Fig. \ref{fig:KRplot}).